Perspective | Trump has a point: The fires are worse because we managed the forests badly.

 On the other hand, although President Trump’s discussion of “forest management” is politically motivated — his goal is to deny climate change and shift blame onto states — he’s right that significant mismanagement has occurred, although it has largely been on federal lands.
-Oregon Gov. Kate Brown (D) too, cited “decades of mismanagement of our forests in this country,” last weekend.
+Oregon Gov. Kate Brown (D), too, cited “decades of mismanagement of our forests in this country,” last weekend.
 After all, the three things you need for fire are oxygen, heat and fuel — and poor management means there’s more fuel to burn.
 Climate change makes it all the more important that we improve our forest management policies.

 Forest management has not affected all forests in the same way.
 In dry forests, such as those now aflame in California’s Sierra Nevada and coastal mountains and in eastern Oregon and Washington, there is too much fuel as a result of a century of fire suppression.
 Before then, these forests burned (less severely) with some regularity.
 Lightning started some of the blazes, which helped clear out fallen trees and dead vegetation — what ecologists call “surface fuel.”
 They also killed younger trees, leading to more variety in forest density; such variety can limit the size of fires.
 Indigenous peoples, until they were driven out, managed the forests for food and fiber by intentionally lighting fires in a practice similar to today’s prescribed burning.